mule1972/ioBroker.iopooleco/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
-update readme with link to device manufacturer iopool remove API-Key from debug message
+update readme & secure API key & change scheduler & bugfixes

 <!--
 	Placeholder for the next version (at the beginning of the line):